 While antidepressant drugs may be worse than worthless for many or most people, many natural approaches can enhance brain, mind, and mood.
-And of course all of those work together, especially when talking about neurochemicals like serotonin.
-Here are just a few natural ways to get serotonin levels to their natural, optimal levels.
+In fact, there are three nutrients in particular that have been proven in hundreds of scientific studies to help fight depression, but also many, if not all of the conditions antidepressants are currently being prescribed to help.